 The Ritz-Carlton, New Orleans is in the perfect location in New Orleans and is actually just across the street from the far less luxury Courtyard by Marriott.
 It’s right on Canal Street on the edge of the French Quarter and a block from all the action on Bourbon Street but hidden away so that you can enjoy a quiet drink in the hotel’s gas-lantern lit courtyard.
 For more manic action, the hotel is a 5-minute walk to Harrah’s Casino and Jackson Square and a 15-minute walk to the Ernest N. Morial Convention Center and the Superdome.

 The hotel is probably your best luxury choice in New Orleans, at least until the new Four Seasons New Orleans opens in 2020.
-This Ritz Carlton feels like a beautiful historic mansion and the historic, almost palatial rooms, at this Ritz-Carlton include 415 Deluxe Rooms, 3 Balcony Suites, 31 Executive Suites, 74 Club Level Rooms, the Maison Orleans Suite (Club Level), and The Ritz-Carlton Suite.
+This Ritz Carlton feels like a beautiful historic mansion.
+The historic, almost palatial rooms at this Ritz-Carlton include 415 Deluxe Rooms, 3 Balcony Suites, 31 Executive Suites, 74 Club Level Rooms, the Maison Orleans Suite (Club Level), and The Ritz-Carlton Suite.
 Guestroom features include 10-foot ceilings, floor-to-ceiling windows, feather beds and duvet covers, 400-thread count Frette sheets, flat-screen televisions, fully stocked mini-bar, multi-line telephones, generously-sized desk, sumptuous marble baths with hairdryer, lighted make-up mirror, scale, and Ritz-Carlton toiletries.

-Guest services include 24-hour room service, twice-daily housekeeping, overnight laundry service, evening turndown, overnight valet parking at a cost of $45 USD, complimentary morning newspaper, babysitting service, 24-hour secretarial service, on-site fitness center with indoor pool, sauna and whirlpool and The Ritz-Carlton Spa; a 25,000 square foot spa on the first floor and mezzanine level.
+Guest services include 24-hour room service, twice-daily housekeeping, overnight laundry service, evening turndown, overnight valet parking at the cost of $45 USD, complimentary morning newspaper, babysitting service, 24-hour secretarial service, on-site fitness center with indoor pool, sauna, and whirlpool, and The Ritz-Carlton Spa; a 25,000 square foot spa on the first floor and mezzanine level.
 As for restaurants, The Ritz-Carlton, New Orleans introduces its guests to celebrated Creole and continental delights compliments of M Bistro and Davenport Lounge.

 You may not want to be confined to the lounge during the wonderful evenings in New Orleans.
 If you book a room with club lounge access, one can sometimes feel obliged to consume the free food and drink, rather than taking in the culture and ambiance of the bars and restaurants about town and those deliciously warm evenings under the stars.